Andy Warhol: Pop Up Pop Art

 Jeff Koons (b.
-1955) is an artist who blends the themes and methods of Pop, Conceptual, and appropriation art with craft-making and popular culture to create his own unique iconography that is often controversial and always engaging.
-His work explores contemporary obsessions with sex and desire, race, gender, celebrity, media, commerce, and fame.
+1955) is an artist who blends the themes and methods of Pop, Conceptual, and appropriation art with craft-making and popular culture to create his unique iconography that is often controversial and always engaging.
+His work explores contemporary obsessions with sex and desire, race, gender, celebrities, media, commerce, and fame.
 A self-proclaimed “idea man,” Koons hires artisans and technicians to make the actual works.
 Jeff Koons’ most iconic works are his balloon dogs.

 There are five of Jeff Koons’s Balloon Dogs.
 They measure 307.3 × 363.2 × 114.3 cm.
-Each work is made from precision engineered, mirror-polished, stainless steel and finished with a translucent coating of either blue, magenta, orange, red, or yellow.
+Each work is made from precision-engineered, mirror-polished, stainless steel and finished with a translucent coating of either blue, magenta, orange, red, or yellow.

-The stainless steel orange sculpture with transparent color coating is one of the first balloon dogs.
+The stainless steel orange sculpture with a transparent color coating is one of the first balloon dogs.
 It looks like the kind of souvenir clowns make at birthday parties.
 Other pups have been on display around the world in red, green, and blue — not to mention a shiny pink one that made it to Versailles in 2008.

 Koons said: